Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 ### Step 1: Sunset above the Clouds - Setup and Run the Frontend

 // TODO PRe-install Node in CodeSpace
+// TODO The frontend auto reloads, so the participants do not need to restart the frontend to see changes

 - Open the terminal and navigate to the `WrightBrothersFrontend/` directory.